ipfs-inactive/blog/src/10-webpage-publishing-with-ipfs/index.md

 > - What if by design, old versions were all still accessible?
 > - What if managing all this was as simple as tweeting?

-(NOTE: Again, I think these questions come off as a bit weak.
-People skim through repetitive questions, only reading the right edge and not getting the rhetorical effect that you'd get in speech.
-Rephrase, like above.)
+Using [IPFS](https://ipfs.io/), we can already make a big dent into these annoying problems.
 We don't have all the solutions working yet, but we're working hard to get there.
-Comparatively, the IPFS Project is very young and we're still doing out all the groundwork and creating the new plumbing infrastructure.
-However, we can already make a big dent into these annoying problems, at least for developers and users familiar with:
+Comparatively, IPFS is very young and we're still doing out all the groundwork and creating the new plumbing infrastructure.
+But we have a solution we'd like to present here, for developers and users familiar with:

-- The commandline;
+- The commandline,
-- Installing software services; and
+- Installing software services, and
-- Setting DNS records (optional).
+- Setting DNS records (optional)

-This is still way too hard, we think.
-But this is still _a lot_ easier, and we're only just beginning.
-The tutorial below guides you through the process of (a) publishing a small static website to IPFS with ipscend, (b) backing up the content in other IPFS nodes, and (c) pointing a domain name to use IPFS.
-The entire process works with standard HTTP web browsers, too.
-All IPFS nodes can view, cache, back up, and serve the content as well, so all the version archiving, bandwidth sharing, and offline first properties of IPFS apply.
+The tutorial below guides you through the process of (a) publishing a small static website to IPFS with [ipscend](https://github.com/diasdavid/ipscend), (b) backing up the content in other IPFS nodes, and (c) pointing a domain name to use IPFS.
+All IPFS nodes can view, cache, back up, and serve the content.
+This means that all the version archiving, bandwidth sharing, and offline-first properties of IPFS apply.
+Even better, the entire process works with standard HTTP web browsers, too.

 We will work on simplifying these processes even further, but for now, we hope that this is enough to help many people to re-host their web content in easier, more resilient, and permanent ways.